Abeer Nehme: Biography

-Abeer Nehme has been referred to as "the all-styles specialist" because of her talent in performing dialogues between different styles of music, such as Oriental model traditional styles, Lebanese styles, Syriac ethnic style, Greek Byzantine religious style, and opera and modern Western styles.
+Abeer Nehme has been referred to as "the all-styles specialist" because of her talent in performing dialogues between different styles of music, such as Oriental model traditional styles, Lebanese styles, Maronite-Syriac ethnic style, Greek Byzantine religious style, and opera and modern Western styles.

 Abeer is a qanun player, a traditional Levantine instrument, and earned a bachelor's degree with the highest grade ever earned in oriental singing from Holy Spirit University of Kaslik.
 She was a student of Aida Chalhoub, director of the oriental music program at USEK.
 Lebanese, Arab, Greek and Syriac audiences quickly recognized her renowned talent.

-As a professional in ethnic old music, Abeer interpreted, amongst other interpretations, a complete album of traditional Orthodox Syriac language chants with the Syrian National Philharmonic Orchestra under the patronage of the Syriac Patriarch of Antioch, Ignatius Zakka I.
+As a professional in traditional Christian Arabic music, Abeer interpreted, amongst other interpretations, a complete album of traditional Orthodox Syriac language chants with the Syrian National Symphony Orchestra under the patronage of the Syriac Patriarch of Antioch, Ignatius Zakka I.

 As an Oriental modern singer, she played the leading role in various musical plays.
-Abeer participated as an honored guest amongst superstars at international festivals worldwide and performed as a soloist at several concerts accompanied by various international philharmonic orchestras.
+Abeer participated as a guest amongst superstars at international festivals and performed as a soloist at several concerts accompanied by various international philharmonic orchestras.
 One of the compositions, "Abirou Salati" (Aroma of my prayer), is a journey through different styles of music, from the old music traditions of the fathers of the church, traditions of prayer and profound spiritualism, to the modernism of the people of God in the twenty-first century, a modernism of grandiosity and majesty.

 In 2009, she joined Jean-Marie Riachi for the album Belaaks.
 The song "Belaaks" ("On the Contrary) is a duet with Ramy Ayach and is an oriental jazz arrangement of "Quizás, Quizás, Quizás" in the Lebanese Arabic.